-Philosophy of Doc’s dad, who the grand kids affectionately called GW.
+Philosophy of Doc’s dad, who the grand kids affectionately named him GW.

-All though a mechanic and farmer, GW was a very intelligent man with a clear philosophical understanding of right and wrong.
-Old school boys had an understanding not muddled up by political correctness, loss of moral values, or urges for power and fame.
+A mechanic and farmer, GW was very intelligent with a clear philosophical understanding of right and wrong.
+Old school boys had an understanding not muddled up by political correctness, loss of moral values, or urges for power, money, and fame.

 GW’s quaint little sayings were simple, yet they deeply illustrated his understanding of life.